Search

 Why Do We Need CSC?

 Multiprotocol Label Switching (MPLS), a tunneling technology widely deployed on global networks, needs to adapt to various complex service scenarios.
 Different metro networks of a carrier or different carrier backbone networks that interwork with each other often belong to different ASs.
 To solve the problem of complex information exchange brought by inter-AS routing information transmission, inter-AS VPN and CSC solutions are introduced.
 The CSC solution adopts a hierarchical VPN model.
 As shown in the following figure, it allows a service provider's user to be another service provider.
 The former service provider is called a provider carrier or a Level 1 carrier, and the latter service provider is called a customer carrier or Level 2 carrier.
-The Level 1 carrier allows Level 2 carriers to be BGP/MPLS IP VPN service providers.
+The Level 1 carrier allows Level 2 carriers to be Internet service providers (ISPs) or BGP/MPLS IP VPN service providers.
 Level 2 carriers can interwork through the MPLS backbone network, facilitating the OAM of both Level 1 and Level 2 carriers.

 CSC networking